-Humber Woodland of Remembrance sits in an ancient landscape, being a little over half a mile (as the crow flies) north-west of the iron-age hill fort, Risbury Camp.
+Humber Woodland of Remembrance sits in an ancient landscape, being a little over half a mile, north-west of the iron-age hill fort, Risbury Camp.
 This is one of the best-preserved hill-forts and is further notable because it is a lowland camp.

 Humber was also known to the Romans, whose road passes along the western boundary of Humber Woodland of Remembrance.
 There is a significant Roman site just to the north, at Blackwardine, where the Victorians found pottery, whilst building the railway (now gone, thanks to Dr Beeching – more history!)